Nickguitar/MatrixCrypto/README.md

 Basically, there is a 2x2 matrix ($A) that stores the key to encrypt and decrypt, which is composed of 4 integers.

-Once you put the string to be encrypted/decrypted, it's ascii chars will be converted to decimal and splitted in order to form a Yx2 matrix (where Y = strlen(string)/2) ($B).
+Once you put the string to be encrypted/decrypted, it's ascii chars will be converted to decimal and splitted in order to form a Yx2 matrix ($B) (where Y = strlen(string)/2).

 Matrix A and B are multiplied and the resulting matrix is stored in $C. This is the string encrypted.
 You could convert this integers to ascii or something to generate a string, but i didn't do that.